-Traveler and fitness fanatic Natalie recently went on our Jewels of Alpine Europe tour—and stayed healthy during her time away thanks to her arsenal of wellness tips and tricks.
+Traveler and fitness fanatic Natalie went on our Jewels of Alpine Europe tour—and stayed healthy during her time away thanks to her arsenal of wellness tips and tricks.
 Here, she shares how you can do the same.

 Traveling is part of a healthy lifestyle, which means that a healthy lifestyle should also be top of mind when traveling!
 While I’m all about enjoying fine wine, the key to enjoying your trip (and your waistline when you get home) is balance.
 Enjoy the local cuisine while filling up on healthy foods when you can, and make smart dining choices throughout your trip whenever possible.
 Here are a few healthy tips you can take on your tour.